 A study published in the Journal of the American College of Nutrition found regular nut consumption was associated with a decreased risk for cardiovascular disease, type 2 diabetes, and metabolic syndrome.
 Reference: Journal of the American College of Nutrition 2011 Dec; 30(6):502-10.

 Fruits provide carbohydrate, vitamins, minerals, and fiber.
 Useful fruits include apples, fruit juice, strawberries, dried fruit, grapefruit, bananas, raisins, oranges, watermelon, peaches, mango, guava, papaya, berries, and canned fruits.

 Milk provides carbohydrate, protein, calcium, vitamins, and minerals.
 Eat fat-free or low-fat milk, yogurt with low calorie’s sweetener.

-Examples of meat and meat substitutes include chicken, beef, fish, canned tuna or other fish, eggs, peanut butter, tofu, cottage cheese, cheese, pork, lamb, turkey.
+Meat and meat substitutes provide protein, vitamins, and minerals.
+The meat and meat substitutes are meat, poultry, eggs, cheese, fish, and tofu.
+Eat small amounts each day.
+Useful among them are chicken, beef, fish, canned tuna or other fish, eggs, peanut butter, tofu, cottage cheese, cheese, pork, lamb, turkey.